adaptlearning/adapt-contrib-languagePicker/README.md

 >**body** (string): Introductory or explanatory text.
 For example, "Welcome to ACME Learning.
 This course is available in several languages.
 Please make a selection. "

 >**_showOnCourseLoad** (boolean): Determines whether the language picker will be displayed on course load.
-If set to false, the course will load with the default language selected.
+If set to false, the course will load with the default language selected and the user will need to use the icon in the navigation bar to change languages.

 >**_languages** (object):  The languages attribute group contains properties related to the available languages.
 It contains values for **_language**, **_direction**, **displayName**, **warningTitle**, **warningMessage**, and **_buttons**.